brille/brille/docs/module/symmetry.rst

   lattice = brille._brille.Direct(basis_lengths, basis_angles)
   lattice.spacegroup = brille._brille.Symmetry(xyz_string)

-in setting the lattice spacegroup, the :py:method:`~brille._brille.Symmetry.generate()` method is called, so the provided CIF xyz operators need only be the generators of the spacegroup.
+in setting the lattice spacegroup, the :py:meth:`~brille._brille.Symmetry.generate()` method is called, so the provided CIF xyz operators need only be the generators of the spacegroup.